BryanNilsen/Welcome-To-Nashville-Solo/README.md

 navigate to `/api` directory and launch json-server: `json-server -p 3000 -w db.json`

-navigate to the project root directory, where `index.html` lives, and launch your http server.
+navigate to the `/src` directory, where `index.html` lives, and launch your http server.

 ## NOTE:
 Overall, I'm pleased with what I was able to put together in such a short time while also helping others with their apps.
-Ideally, this app could benefit from some major refactoring, but as it stands, it was a great exercise to measure how far I've come in a relatively short period of time.
+Ideally, this app could benefit from some major refactoring, but as it stands, it was a great exercise to measure how far I've come since I last attempted this project.

+_** I was also close to fully integrating the Google Maps API, which wasn't included in the original challenge._